kai-franke/session-notebook-1/javascript/cheatsheet-short-js.md

 }
 ```

 The `return statement` begins with the keyword `return` followed by an expression.
-This this case,
+In this case,
 the expression is the variable sum.
 Its value is returned by the function and can be stored when the
 function is called: